 “The consciousness of self-mastery in one who is free from craving from objects seen or heard about is non-attachment” (Book 1 Samadhi Pada, verse 15)*.

 For anyone teaching or training to teach yoga, your classes will mean different things to each and every one of you.
 Every class is a new challenge, a new experience and a blessing.
 You will never teach two classes that are identical.
 Every class is a brand new present moment to become absorbed in.
+New bookmakers are highly popular now.
+Such casinos are known for a great selection of helpful functions, good-looking design, and huge odds.
+If you want to know more about new betting sites in the UK, check out the review made by our friends.
 It is this we should be embracing when teaching, not the material benefits.

 Words of comfortNever change who you are to impress someone else.
 The same goes for how you teach.